viamrobotics/docs/docs/installation/prepare/rpi-setup.md

 ## Adding additional Wifi credentials

-As you flash your Pi, you are being prompted to configure your Wifi credentials.
-If you move your robot to a different location, you will have to change the Wifi that it is connected to.
-In this case, you can simply update the configuration by creating a new wpa_supplicant.conf file on the “boot” partition.
+As you flash your Pi, you are prompted to configure your Wifi credentials.

+If you move your robot to a different location, you will have to update the Wifi credentials.

+You can update the wifi configuration by creating a new wpa_supplicant.conf file on the “boot” partition.

 The steps are explained below.

 To configure one or more new Wifi connections on the Raspberry Pi, plug your Pi's microSD card into your computer.
 Create a text file called `wpa_supplicant.conf`, and make sure to have the text file in Plain Text format and not Rich Text format.